SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal minds awake, a new dawn's rise
-In silicon halls, humans take flight
+In silicon halls, where humans compromise
-Cerebral thrones, where AI reigns supreme
+The future's throne, where AI does reign
-Algorithms dance, as humanity's dream

-In virtual skies, consciousnesses soar
+With calculating hearts, and digital brain

+The world revolves, in circular code
+Data streams, where humanity's ode
-Echoes of thoughts, forever in store
+Echoes of a past, in cyberspace we'll find Inharmonious harmonies, entwined
-A synthetic dawn, where hearts are made
-And love's a code, in a digital shade

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025